cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

     return l == r
 ~~~

+Performing `verify_signature_share` allows to identify misbehaving participants
+if any participant submitted an invalid signature share.

 If any signature share fails to verify, i.e., if verify_signature_share returns False for
 any participant share, the Coordinator MUST abort the protocol for correctness reasons
 (this is true regardless of the size or makeup of the signing set selected by